-Dawn Timm, Vice Chair
+Dawn Timm, Chair

 Dawn Timm is the Director of the Environmental/Solid Waste Management Division of the Niagara County Department of Public Works and Administrator of the Niagara County Refuse Disposal District.
 Dawn is responsible for developing, coordinating and implementing various sustainability and solid waste and recycling programs throughout the county and also manages cloure, post closure and remedial activities associated with the counties four landfills.
 Most recently, Dawn’s work involves creating and implementing customized, cost conservative approaches for local governments to increase waste reduction and recycling.

 Dawn holds a master’s degree from the University of Wisconsin in Environmental Policy and Resource Management and an undergraduate degree in Environmental Earth Science.
 Work experience includes coordinating and overseeing hazardous and non-hazardous landfill closures, post-closure care and site management of inactive facilities.
 She currently serves as the Region 9 representative to New York State Association for Reduction, Reuse and Recycling (NYSAR3) Board and is active in local government as a liaison to the public and elected leaders on matters of the environment and sustainability.
 Dawn acts as NYPSC’s liaison to NYSAR3.